 The name Everinghen arrived in England after the Norman Conquest of 1066.
 The Everinghen family lived in the East Riding of Yorkshire at Everingham.

 Early Origins of the Everinghen family

 Important Dates for the Everinghen family

 This web page shows only a small excerpt of our Everinghen research.
-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everinghen History in all our PDF Extended History products and printed products wherever possible.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everinghen History in all our PDF Extended History products and printed products wherever possible.

 Everinghen Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Everingham, Everinghame, Evringham, Evringhame, Evingham and many more.

 Early Notables of the Everinghen family (pre 1700)

 More information is included under the topic Early Everinghen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Everinghen family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Everinghen or a variant listed above: Jeremie Everingha, who was recorded in Virginia in 1671; Henry Evringham who landed in North America in 1750; James Evringham, born circa 1760 in New Jersey, was a British loyalist, whose oath of allegiance was recorded in Canada in 1796.